Columbus Festival of lights

 • ALL entries must have a walking marshal.
 Please see instructions for walking marshals below.

-• All drivers will be required to submit their drivers license number and vehicle insurance information.
+• All drivers will be required to submit their driver's license number and vehicle insurance information.

 • There is only ONE Santa and Mrs. Claus in the parade.
 Red Arch Community Events will have Santa and Mrs. Claus in the last float of the parade.